2019 U-17 Africa Cup of Nations qualification: Final

 Winner qualified for 2019 Africa U-17 Cup of Nations.

 South Zone

-COSAFA announced that the COSAFA U-17 Championship hosted by Mauritius between 19–29 July 2018 would be the region's qualifying tournament.
+COSAFA announced that the COSAFA U-17 Championship hosted by Mauritius between 19 and 29 July 2018 would be the region's qualifying tournament.
 The matches were played at Port Louis (St. François Xavier Stadium) and Belle Vue Maurel (Anjalay Stadium).

 All times are local, MUT (UTC+4).

 Group stage

 The draw for the group stage was held on 31 May 2018.
 The twelve teams were drawn into three groups of four teams.
 The winners of each group and the best runners-up advanced to the semi-finals.